emilsergiev/CaesarGuiApp/README.md

 - Save -- saves the contents from the output text area into a file.

-- Exit -- exits the application.
+- Exit -- exits the application and quits the program.

 Under the "Settings" drop down menu you can select one of the two (radio button) options: